13 Audience Participation Games for Corporate Events

 In the previous game format, players may answer many questions, make mistakes, and play again.
 In the elimination format, the player’s turn will end after one false move.

-Think about this format as a sponsorship experience.
+Think about this format as a sponsorship benefit or a sponsorship experience.
 You are going to drive traffic to the trade show floor and use content from exhibitors to populate the trivia game.
 So, even if players don’t visit all the booths, they get exposed to the sponsors’ key marketing messages.

 The game works like this: Setup a leaderboard on a large monitor behind a 6-foot bar or a horseshoe-shaped bar.
 Then put multiple iPads on tabletop stands.
 Players will walk up and start playing the trivia game, and a small crowd will form.